JM89/crash-courses/CrashCourse-API/Lesson6/README.md

 **Next challenge**: from the Final solution in Lesson 4,
 * Create a new CategoryBlogPost API Controller, Service, DataStore, Table and Unit Test
 * Then create a Foreign Key in the BlogPost table CategoryBlogPost, and update the BlogPost Classes.

+* find a better implementation for regexp

+Other course
+Unit of Work, Transactions & RDBMS vs NoSQL